sbcomputertech/tga-chaos-mod/events.md

 - A cupcake spawns right in front of you
 - A permanent BB spawns in front of you
 - No lockers for 20 seconds
+- An extra toy chica will spawn for 10 seconds

 ### Cursed
 - Phantom chica blelelelelelele